 Net fixed assets turnover (NFAT) witnessed a decline after the initial years of capex until the capacity utilization reached optimal levels as a result, the NFAT reduced from 4.08 in FY2007 to 3.34 in FY2013.
 However, once the capacity utilization reached optimal levels in the later years, the NFAT has started increasing consistently and has improved from 3.34 in FY2013 to 4.86 in FY2016.

 Inventory turnover ratio of Ultramarine & Pigments Ltd has improved from 7.0 in FY2008 to 11 in FY2016.
-Improving asset and inventory turnover indicate that Ultramarine & Pigments Ltd is able to use its capital more efficiently and generate higher sales from same level of assets.
+Improving asset and inventory turnover indicate that Ultramarine & Pigments Ltd is able to use its capital more efficiently and generate higher sales from the same level of assets.

 Receivables days of Ultramarine & Pigments Ltd have improved from 55 days in FY2008 to 40 days in FY2016.
-Moreover, the company has been able to bring the receivables days, which during the last decade seemed to go out of control to 58 days in FY2013, which might be a result of aggressive sales push.
+Moreover, the company has been able to bring the receivables days, which during the last decade seemed to go out of control to 58 days in FY2013, which might be a result of an aggressive sales push.
 However, in recent 3-4 years, the receivables days have improved to 40 days.

 Improvement in receivables days indicates that the company has been able to collect the money from its customers faster, indicating its growing influence in the market.
 Improved collection practices lead to lower working capital finance requirements and thereby lower interest costs and improved profitability.